 • Consistency with existing policy provisions in the policy area

 This proposal is embedded in the global fight against money laundering and terrorism financing by implementing Recommendation 3 of the Financial Action Task Force (FATF), the intergovernmental body defining and promoting the implementation of international standards in this area, and by implementing relevant international conventions.
-It is also part of the broader efforts at EU level to combat money laundering and terrorists financing by reinforcing the repressive action against criminal organisations and financers of terrorism, as a complement to the preventive measures established in the Fourth Anti-Money Laundering Directive (4AMLD).
+It is also part of the broader efforts at EU level to combat money laundering and terrorists financing by reinforcing the repressive action against criminal organisations and financers of terrorism.

 The European Agenda on Security adopted in April 2015 called for additional measures in the area of terrorist financing and money laundering.
 Highlighting that "the primary goal of organised crime is profit", the European Agenda on Security called for a strengthening of the capacity of law enforcement to tackle the finance of organised crime, underlining that "international criminal networks use legal business structures to conceal the source of their profits, so action is needed to address the infiltration of the licit economy by organised crime."
 The European Agenda on Security also aimed at tackling the nexus between terrorism and organised crime, highlighting that organised crime feeds terrorism through channels like the supply of weapons, financing through drug smuggling, and the infiltration of financial markets.